-On display are artifacts that tell the story of the old Jewish Quarter from its beginnings until today, as well as works by Rembrandt, Rubens, and Vermeer.
-If you’re interested in learning about the history of the Jewish people in Amsterdam, this is the place to go.
+The exhibition center tells the story of the old Jewish quarter in Amsterdam, from its early days in the city’s medieval ghetto to its recent history.
+On display are artifacts that tell the story of the old Jewish Quarter from its beginnings until today, along with works by Rembrandt, Rubens, and Vermeer.
+If you’re interested in learning about the history of the Jewish people in Amsterdam, this Amsterdam museum the place to go.

 Ons’ Lieve Heer op Solder (Our Lord in the Attic Museum)

-Our Lord in the Attic Museum is a hidden gem of Amsterdam.
-Located at a 17th-century canal house, its exhibits include the exact Catholic church in the attic of a wealthy merchant who lived and worked as well as paintings by other artists.
+Our Lord in the Attic Museum (Ons’ Lieve Heer op Solder) is a lesser-known treasure of Amsterdam.
+Located at a 17th-century canal house, its exhibits include the faithful Catholic church in the attic of a wealthy merchant who lived and worked and paintings by other artists.

 There’s also a museum shop, cafe, gift shop, and restaurant — so you can make it your first stop when visiting Amsterdam.
 The museum was selected as one of Europe’s top museums (and noted for its innovative approach to visitor experience).

-Our Lord in the Attic is a must-see for anyone interested in hidden history or Churches.
-The museum gives excellent context to both the Dutch Golden Age and the counter-reformation in Europe.
+Our Lord in the Attic is a highly recommended destination for anyone interested in hidden history or Churches.
+The museum gives excellent context to the Dutch Golden Age and the European counter-reformation.

-Our Lord is also special because it is one of the few museums that aren’t just a bunch of boring old things behind glass cases – the whole space is an exhibit itself.
-You can explore every nook and cranny of this 17th-century canal house, from the grand merchant’s rooms to the small confession rooms.
+Our Lord is also unique because it is one of the few museums that aren’t just a bunch of boring old things behind glass cases – the whole space is an exhibit itself.
+Immerse yourself in every nook and cranny of this 17th-century canal house, from the grand merchant’s rooms to the small confession rooms.

 Whether you’re looking to escape the rain for a few hours or want to supplement your knowledge of European history, Our Lord in the Attic Museum should be at the top of your list.